shuntaak/shuntaak.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientise at CyberAgent, Inc..
+I am a research scientist at CyberAgent, Inc..

 I recieved a Ph.D. degree from the University of Tokyo in 2024 (supervisor: Professor [Taiji Suzuki](http://ibis.t.u-tokyo.ac.jp/suzuki/)).